-A visa gives you permission to enter and stay in Sweden for a short period of time.
-It is valid throughout the Schengen area, but you apply to the country that is the main destination for the journey.
+A visa gives you permission to stay in Sweden for a short period of time.
+A Schengen visa is valid throughout the Schengen area, but you apply for a Schengen visa to the country that is the main destination for the journey.

-You must apply for the whole period initially.
-When signing your visa application, you undertake to leave the Schengen territory before the expiry of the visa.
-Therefore, stating that you plan to stay for maximum 90 days then apply to prolong the stay without special reasons, might lead to rejection of future visa application.
+You must apply for the whole period that you plan to stay in Sweden initially and when signing your visa application, you undertake to leave the Schengen territory before the expiry of the visa.
+Stating that you plan to stay for maximum 90 days and then apply to prolong the stay without special reasons might lead to rejection of future visa applications.

 Some nationals are required to go through a mandatory prior consultation procedure during the assessment of the visa application.
 This is to check whether any Member States has any objection for issuing a uniform Schengen visa.
 The procedure will take approximately 7-9 days to finalize.
 A comprehensive list of citizens subject to consultation is found in annex 16 to of the Visa Code.
 Click here for Annex 16.

 Sweden is member of the Schengen Cooperation.
 The Schengen Cooperation allows those who have a visa to travel to Sweden also to travel to the other member countries.
 The countries that form part of the Schengen Cooperation are often referred to as Schengen countries.
 An entry visa is normally valid in all the Schengen countries.
 In some cases a visa may be granted solely for entry into the country that issued it.
 For more information on the Schengen area and cooperation, click here.

 If you apply for a Swedish Schengen visa, as a general rule, Sweden should be the main destination of your trip in terms of length or purpose of stay.
 If your main destination is any other Member State than Sweden, please apply for visa from the relevant Member State.